Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/plant/shrieker.md

 NoteIcon: monster
 BestiaryType: plant
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 138, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Phandelver and Below: The Shattered Obelisk.
-Available in the SRD.
+Available in the SRD."
 ---
 # [Shrieker](2-Mechanics/CLI/bestiary/plant/shrieker.md)
 *Source: Monster Manual p.
 138, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Phandelver and Below: The Shattered Obelisk.
 Available in the SRD.*